Kay Kay Menon

-Krishna Kumar Menon (born 2 October 1965), better known by the stage name Kay Kay Menon, is an Indian actor who works predominantly in Hindi cinema, and also in Gujarati, Tamil, Marathi and Telugu cinema.
+Krishna Kumar Menon (born 2 October 1966), known professionally as Kay Kay Menon, is an Indian actor who works predominantly in Hindi cinema, and occasionally in Gujarati, Tamil, Marathi and Telugu films.
+He is best known for his roles in films such as Black Friday (2004), Deewar (2004), Sarkar (2005), Shaurya (2008), Gulaal (2009), Haider (2014), Baby (2015).
+He has starred in web series such as Special Ops, Farzi, The Railway Men and Citadel: Honey Bunny.

 Early life

-Menon was born in a Nair family in Thiruvananthapuram and raised in Ambarnath and Pune, Maharashtra.
+Menon was born into a Malayali family in Kozhikode, Kerala and raised in Ambarnath and Pune, Maharashtra, India.
 He studied at the St. Joseph High School in Khadki, Pune.
 He passed his 10th grade in 1981.
 He did his Bachelors (Physics) from Mumbai University and his MBA from Department of Management Sciences (PUMBA) at the University of Pune, graduating in 1988 with a major in Marketing.

-Menon's initial focus was working in the advertising industry including Kinetic Honda and Marlboro cigarette advertisements in India.
+Menon's initial focus was working in the advertising industry, including Kinetic Honda and Marlboro cigarette advertisements in India.

 Career

 He started his career in theatre productions where he met Nivedita Bhattacharya, whom he married.
 His first theatre break was opposite Naseeruddin Shah in Feroz Abbas Khan's Mahatma vs Gandhi.

 In the early years of his career, Menon worked on television, with roles in the TV movies Zebra 2 and Last Train To Mahakali.
+He also appeared in Telefilms of Zee TV Rishtey (Ward no. 6) and Saturday Suspense episodes.
 He was praised for his role as a young Prime Minister in the Zee TV series Pradhan Mantri (2001), directed by Ketan Mehta.
 In The Hindu, Sevanti Ninan wrote, "an actor to watch: Kay Kay Menon ... this unusually tall actor who plays the pradhan mantri is a major saving grace" while in The Tribune, Amita Malik commented, "excellent acting by Menon, who skilfully conveys the physical as well as mental image of the honest politician".